Billotais/bilat.xyz/vita.md

     - `sample, noise, reverb` :  implementation of the options accepted by the preprocess chain
 - `utils.py` : various functions used in multiple places in the code
 - `metrics.py` : file where metrics are implemented.
 Everything inside the main function will be called at the end of the training after an audio file has been generated.
+- `ae.py` : code to train the autoencoder, all specific functions are present in this file directly.